remirobert/CameraEngine/README.md

 ## :rocket: Quick start

-> First let's init the and start the camera session.
-You can call that in the viewDidLoad, or in the appDelegate.
+> First let's init and start the camera session.
+You can call that in viewDidLoad, or in appDelegate.

 ```Swift
 override func viewDidLoad() {